-Students in the Nature Program transition to the Nature Classroom at 11:25 AM.
-Depending on the weather lunch is enjoyed outdoors, setting the stage for onsite adventures or offsite trips via bus.
+Students in the Nature 1 and 2 Programs will transition to the nature classroom or their homeroom classroom at 11:45 AM.
+Depending on the weather, lunch is enjoyed outdoors, setting the stage for onsite adventures or offsite trips via bus.
 The afternoon includes hands-on activities, environmental education, and nature exploration.
 Reflection time and nature journaling wrap up the day, fostering a connection to the natural world while maintaining a balance with traditional learning.
-The grade 1 and 2 Nature Program seamlessly integrates with the curriculum by aligning outdoor activities with key educational outcomes.
+The grade 1 and 2 Nature Programs seamlessly integrate with the curriculum by aligning outdoor activities with key educational outcomes.